(18 Feb '14)

 The itinerary of the first part of the 2014 Bharata Yatra is somewhat unusual as compared to previous years.
 The tour started in the state of Karnataka north of Kerala and will then continue south back to Kerala.
 Since only one city in Karnataka is included, devotees from all parts of the state traveled to Mangalore so they would not miss the rare blessing of Amma’s presence in the state.

-Former Deputy Commandant of the Army, Lieutenant Colonel Dr. NS Mallik, and play back singer Ravi Kiran took part in the public function on February 16th, during which Amma handed over scholarships to 75 students.
+Former Deputy Chief of the Army, Lieutenant Gen (Retd) Dr. NS Mallik, and play back singer Ravi Kiran took part in the public function on February 16th, during which Amma handed over scholarships to 75 students.

 MAM also announced a large new charitable venture, the adoption of Karnad village (near Mulky) under the ‘Amrita Self-reliant Villages’ programme.